aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-generic.md

 General guideline:

-Write something here

-Expected ouput:

-- raw version of data
-- gain some insight of the size and datatype of the data
+This section should be short (about less than 5 cells), it only aims the gain some insight of the size and datatype of the data.

 Sample python command (for reference):

     a) df.shape
     b) df.info() or df.dtypes or pd.value_counts(df.dtypes)
     c) df.describe()
+    d) df.head() or df.tail()

+Expected ouput:

+- raw version of data
+- gain some insight of the size and datatype of the data

 Tips for large data: